A Static Lullaby: A Static Lullaby (2006-2007)

-Rattlesnake! and break-up (2008–2015)
+Rattlesnake! and break-up (2008-2015)

 The band released a video stating that the title of their new album produced by Steve Evetts was to be titled Rattlesnake!.
 It was released on September 9, 2008.
 In November 2008, a tour with Maylene and the Sons of Disaster, Confide, Showbread and Attack Attack! ended.

 With the compilation album Punk Goes Pop 2, the band released a post hardcore cover version of "Toxic" by Britney Spears, as well as a related music video featuring several Spears look-alikes wearing various outfits from her music videos.

 A Static Lullaby toured most of the 2009 Zumiez Couch Tour with Canadian band, Silverstein.
 They also performed with the bands Vanna, Asking Alexandria, Motionless in White and Tides of Man for the Blaze of Glory tour.

 In June 2010, lead singer Joe Brown started a side project with former guitarist John Martinez and eventual A Static Lullaby guitarist Kris Comeaux called "Elevate: I Am", who released their debut record, The Ghost Eclipse Sessions, in 2011.
 Brown also signed the San Diego-based band A Shattered Hope to his record label A Lullaby Factory Records.

 In 2011, the band released Cinematic Attractions, their first non-album single.
-It features Dan Arnold performing vocals, guitar & piano, with lyrics by Joe Brown & mixing & mastering done by Kris Comeaux.
+It features Dan Arnold performing vocals, guitar and piano, with lyrics by Joe Brown and mixing and mastering done by Kris Comeaux.

 Dan Arnold joined the band New Year's Day, playing guitar for the group.
 He also announced a new project "Ghost Town" on A Static Lullaby's Facebook page in early 2012.
 Dan Arnold would end up leaving New Year's Day after about a year with the group.

-Dane Poppin toured with post-hardcore act Of Mice & Men to fill in for Jaxin Hall who left the band due to personal reasons.
+Dane Poppin toured with post-hardcore act Of Mice & Men to fill in for Jaxin Hall who left the band for personal reasons.

 Dan Arnold announced on the band's Facebook account on January 10, 2012, that the band would be breaking up and was later confirmed by stating that the band's very last show will be played in Indonesia on July 7, 2012.

 Since the band broke up, Dan Arnold, Matt Faulkner, and Kris Comeaux started a band called "Deadhorse" which released a demo track in January 2014.
-Dane Poppin is currently touring and performing with Twin Forks & Dashboard Confessional, Phil Pirrone plays in his new band JJUUJJUU, and Tyler Mahurin is currently playing with Hollywood Undead.
+Dane Poppin is currently touring and performing with Twin Forks and Dashboard Confessional, Phil Pirrone plays in his new band JJUUJJUU, and Tyler Mahurin is currently playing with Hollywood Undead.